crosshj/greasemonkey-scripts/README.md

 # greasemonkey-scripts
-Some Greasemonkey / Tampermonkey scripts :monkey:
+> just some greasemonkey scripts :monkey:

 On Chrome, install Tampermonkey then view Raw and you should be prompted to edit and install.